DoodlingTurtle/ArtistMacroPad/README.md

 When the mouse releases, the command of the button below the mouse is executed.
 `group` can contain multiple Button definitions thouse must be separated via '#' symbol.
 (see the "Key Z" button group in the example above)

+A Button that is part of a group will be positioned relative to its grouping button.

 In the exaple above, the "Undo" and "Redo" Buttons are only shown, if the "Z" Button is pressed down.